CScones/steam-library-reviews/README.md

 ## How it works

 The plugin watches the Steam Library DOM for navigation and layout changes, then finds the current app ID from nearby links, images, attributes, or the current URL.
-It inserts a review block under the `Developer:` metadata row and updates it with proxy data for the currently selected game.[cite:666][cite:672]
+It inserts a review block under the `Developer:` metadata row and updates it with proxy data for the currently selected game.

-The final working version avoids a self-triggering MutationObserver loop by ignoring changes caused by its own injected review block and by not repeatedly rerendering the same app state unless the selected game changes.[cite:666][cite:667][cite:672]
+The final working version avoids a self-triggering MutationObserver loop by ignoring changes caused by its own injected review block and by not repeatedly rerendering the same app state unless the selected game changes.

-The frontend also aborts in-flight fetches when switching games so stale responses do not overwrite the newest selection, which is a standard use case for `AbortController` in fast-changing UIs.[cite:648][cite:654]
+The frontend also aborts in-flight fetches when switching games so stale responses do not overwrite the newest selection, which is a standard use case for `AbortController` in fast-changing UIs.

 ## Setup